 The Disease To Please

 People-pleasing is one of those behaviours with an immediate payoff.
 Typically, you can expect a rapid boost to your popularity and an increase in how much people seem to need you.
 This is, of course, a huge boost to your ego!
 You may seek out more ways to ‘help,’ and therefore feel good about yourself.
-Left unchecked, this can turn into a form of addiction.
-Addiction to the need to be needed is also called codependency.
+Left unchecked, this can turn into a form of addiction to the need to be needed.
+When you devalue yourself, you are often driven by a need to prove your value to others as a way of compensating for an inner sense of lack.
+For leaders and high achievers who regularly slide across the finish line as the best in class, this can create a different kind of prison of constantly seeking the approval of others as validation for your creativity.
+Either way, whether you think you are not enough or your not enoughness causes you to get drunk on the approval of others, it stops you short in your creative expression.

-A people-pleaser isn’t just being big-hearted or kind to others, nor are they compromising.
-People-pleasing differs from accommodating someone because we value the relationship and know that compromise is necessary to sustain it.
-People-pleasers don’t think they have the luxury of choice.
-Their behaviour has become a lifestyle.
-It’s compulsive, because they’re unable to say “No”.
+A people-pleaser isn’t just about being big-hearted or kind to others, nor is this behaviour particularly compromising.
+People-pleasing differs from accommodating someone because you value the relationship and know that compromise is necessary to sustain it.
+People-pleasers do not think they have the luxury of choice.
+Their behaviour has become a repetitive lifestyle pattern, and it is compulsive because they are unable to say “No”.
 Codependency occurs when our desire to contribute stems from a sense of not being enough.
-We wake up one day and realise we are no longer human beings; we have become human doings.
-When our need to be needed is not fulfilled, we overcompensate for our lack of self-love by trying to gain acceptance through continually doing things for others.
+Left unchecked, you will wake up one day and realise you are no longer a human being; you have become a human doing.
+When your need to be needed is not fulfilled, you will overcompensate for your lack of self-love by trying to gain acceptance through continually doing things for others.

 One of the most common forms of codependency is enabling someone with addiction by continually doing things for them to keep everything together.
-This form of “helping” supports the other person’s negative behaviour, whether it be incompetency, immaturity, irresponsibility or poor mental and physical health, and it’s an easy trap for a people-pleaser to fall into.
+This form of “helping” supports the other person’s negative behaviour, whether it be incompetency, immaturity, irresponsibility or poor mental and physical health, and it’s one of the easiest traps for a people-pleaser to fall into.
 Unfortunately, this only results in prolonging the bad behaviour.
-The codependent people pleaser ends up operating in a state of self-neglect.
-Their self-worth and identity quickly erode into nothing.
-This sense of emptiness further fuels the addiction to helping others, giving gifts, or generally attempting to gain a sense of significance.
+It is impossible to learn another person’s lessons for them as much as it would be taking a nap to help someone else catch up on lost sleep.
+The codependent people-pleaser ends up operating in a state of self-neglect.
+Their self-worth and identity then quickly erode into nothing.
+This sense of emptiness further fuels the addiction to helping others, giving gifts, or generally attempting to gain some sense of significance.

 “If you find yourself craving approval, you are low on self-love.
 Stop grasping for a few scraps wherever you can.
 Go home and make yourself a feast.
 Love yourself deeply today.”